 EPMI and MDEA will perform their respective obligations as described in the Agreement, the Marketing Strategy, and the Trading and Risk Policy regarding trading, scheduling and marketing.
-EPMI will help MDEA evaluate the risk of its portfolio.
-MDEA will profile its risk appetite regarding the Facility to help maintain an effective Marketing Strategy.
+EPMI and MDEA will together evaluate the risk of it’s the MDEA portfolio.
+MDEA will profile its risk appetite to help maintain an effective Marketing Strategy.
 The Parties will continue to review and update the Marketing Startegy, as appropriate.

 Accepted and acknowledged ______day of _____, 2001